marcanuy/marcanuy.github.io/en/projects/_posts/2014-09-15-conversions.md

   - http://howmanyis.com
   - http://quantisono.com
 tags: Joomla PHP Bootstrap
+status: run
 ---

-Set of webpages covering the most common conversions between systems of units, designed mainly for search engines to get a conversion at <abbr title="Search Engines Results Pages">SERP</abbr>.
+Set of webpages covering the most common conversions between systems of units.

+Designed mainly for search engines to get a conversion at <abbr title="Search Engines Results Pages">SERP</abbr>.
 They also contain an interactive conversor tool.